Dune API Service Addendum

 API Keys

 After the User’s subscription to a Subscription Plan, Dune will provide User with applicable API Keys for the User’s use of the Services.
-The “API Keys” is the code used to identify the User and authorize their use of the APIs Services.
+The “API Keys” is the code used to identify the User and authorize their use of the API Services.

 User shall keep the API Keys confidential, and shall not sell, transfer, sublicense, or disclose the API Keys to any third party.